Lobi Manzoki

-Cesar Lobi Manzoki (born 12 October 1996) is a Central African professional footballer who plays as striker for Chinese Super League club Dalian Professional.
-Born in the Democratic Republic of the Congo, he has represented both the Democratic Republic of Congo and the Central African Republic internationally.
+César Lobi Manzoki (born 12 October 1996) is a professional footballer who currently plays as striker for Hong Kong Premier League club Eastern District.
+Born in Zaire, he plays for the Central African Republic national team.

 Club career

-On 28 July 2020, Manzoki joined Vipers SC in the StarTimes Uganda Premier league where he played 46 games and scored 26 goals and provided 13 assists for the club.
+On 28 July 2020, Manzoki joined Vipers SC in the StarTimes Uganda Premier League where he played 46 games and scored 26 goals and provided 13 assists for the club.
 In 2020/21 season, he won the stanbic Uganda Cup Golden boot scoring 7 goals and he also won the league Golden boot with 18 goals in the following season.
-He won the Pilsner player of the month 4 times and was indicated in the uganda premier league team of the season in 2021/22.
+He won the Pilsner player of the month 4 times and was indicated in the uganda premier league team of the season in 2021–22.
 He won 1 Uganda Cup and 1Uganda Premier league with Vipers SC.

-On 25 August 2022, Manzoki signed for Dalian Pro.
+On 25 August 2022, Manzoki signed for Dalian Pro before moving to UAE Pro League club Hatta.

+In June 2024, Manzoki signed with Indian Super League side Mohammedan Sporting.

+On 11 September 2025, Manzoki joined Hong Kong Premier League club Eastern District.

 International career

 Manzoki represented the DR Congo national team in three matches in 2016.
-He switched to represent the Central African Republic national team in 2022.
+He switched to represent the Central African Republic national team in 2022 due to his ancestors being from the country.